dami-ai/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that changes current user
+script that prints the effective username of the current user